-Now, if this is not a confession that Captain Schaak and one other man, an accomplice, set themselves deliberately to work to procure

-THE JUDICIAL MCRDER OF SEVEN INNOCENT MEN, men who they declare themselves to be innocent men, are known by him and his accomplice to be innocent, then what is it?
-Plainly it is nothing else.
-Schaak's confession that our evidence was such that if permitted to be introduced it would have acquitted us a thousand times over is equivalent to a confession that it is true, and that to procure our conviction by the suppression of this evidence was to procure the judicial murder of innocent men.
-And this work, says Captain Schaak, is to go on until he has all the Anarchists in jail, hung, or driven out of the city.
+Now, if this is not a confession that Captain Schaack and one other man, an accomplice, set themselves deliberately to work to procure the judicial murder of seven innocent men, men whom they declare themselves to be innocent men, known by him and his accomplice to be innocent, then what is it?
+Plainly, it is nothing else.
+Schaack's confession that our evidence was such that, if permitted to be introduced it would have acquitted us a thousand times over, is equivalent to a confession that it is true, and that to procure our conviction by the suppression of this evidence was to procure the judicial murder of innocent men.
+And this work, says Captain Schaack, is to go on until he has all the Anarchists in jail, hung, or driven out of the city.

-Your honor, I would like to make a remark right there.
+Your honor, I would like to make a remark right here.
 What stronger evidence can be required to prove the infamous character of what are called our criminal courts?
 Evidently, the courts are criminal, whether the persons they convict are criminal or not.
 Under such a condition of things as this, manifestly, a trial can have no color of justice or reason or be anything else than a conspiracy to convict a man, whether he be innocent or guilty, unless he is permitted to know what it is that they propose to prove upon him.
 This would be just, but justice and law are quite different things.